derek-zhou/maildir_commander/README.md

 $ socat UNIX-CONNECT:$HOME/.mc_server_sock -
 ```

 behave exactly like `mu server`, except now you can run multiple instances.
-I have a shell script in `scripts/mc` that can be a drop in repleacement of mu (now only `mc server` is supported, in the future I plan to re-implement all mu client side sub-commands.
+I have a shell script in `scripts/mc` that can be a drop in repleacement of mu (now only `mc server` is supported, in the future I plan to re-implement more mu client side sub-commands).
+If you run maildir_commander as a daemon, `mu` will not work.
+To continue use `mu4e`, you would have to configure `mu4e` to use `mc` as the alternative `mu` binary.

 ## the watcher